 - France: Our fifth grade classes spend two weeks staying with families in France.
 They visit museums, cathedrals, parks, and monuments.

 - Catalina Island: A full week of outdoor education for our sixth graders includes hiking, sea kayaking, snorkeling, and studying the natural resources of Catalina Island.
-Some useful links: Behavior Contract, Waiver Form, Supply List.
+Learn more about the program here.

 At EB, we place great importance in teaching citizenship.
 Participating in the community around them is an important way in which students can prepare for an active, responsible role in the wider world.
 Students begin by helping their peers, and gradually expand the scope of their service to include the community around them.